parthpatel2811/parth_vlsi_workshop/README.md

 **3.Floor/Power Planning (FP+PP):**

 - Floorplanning (FP): Arranges circuit blocks on the chip.
-Power Planning (PP): Designs the power distribution grid.
+-Power Planning (PP): Designs the power distribution grid.
-Placement (Place): Positions standard cells within blocks to optimize space and performance.
+**4.Placement (Place):** Positions standard cells within blocks to optimize space and performance.

-Clock Tree Synthesis (CTS): Builds the clock distribution network to ensure even clock signal distribution.
+**5.Clock Tree Synthesis (CTS):** Builds the clock distribution network to ensure even clock signal distribution.

-Routing (Route): Connects cells with metal wires, creating the final layout while adhering to design rules.
+**6.Routing (Route):** Connects cells with metal wires, creating the final layout while adhering to design rules.

-Sign Off: Final checks and validations to ensure the design meets specifications.
+**7.Sign Off:** Final checks and validations to ensure the design meets specifications.
 The result is a GDSII file for manufacturing.

-PDK (Process Design Kit): Provides design rules and models used throughout the design process.
+**PDK (Process Design Kit):** Provides design rules and models used throughout the design process.

 Follow this command